sigmf/SigMF/sigmf-spec.md

 ##### The `dataset` Field

-The `core:dataset` field in the Global object is used to specify the Dataset file that this Metadata describes.
+The `dataset` field in the Global object is used to specify the Dataset file that this Metadata describes.
 If provided, this string MUST be the complete filename of the Dataset file, including the extension.
 The Dataset file must be in the local directory, and this string MUST NOT include any aspects of filepath other than the filename.